CPritch/ts4-swf-compiler/README.md

 │   └── ...
 └── tags/
     ├── tag1.json
-    ├── tag2.yml
+    ├── tag2.json
     └── ...
 ```

 - `scripts/`: Contains ActionScript 3 (AS3) files to be replaced or added to the SWF.
 Correct script to replace is determined automatically from AS3 code.
-- `tags/`: Contains tag configuration files in JSON or YAML format.
+- `tags/`: Contains tag configuration files in JSON.

 ## Tag Configuration

 The tag configuration files must follow a specific JSON schema.
-See the [Tag Configuration Schema](./src/main/resources/TagModel.json) for more details.
+See the [Tag Configuration Schema](./src/main/java/resources/TagModel.json) for more details.

 ## Contributing